nosan/embedded-cassandra/README.md

 }
 ```

+By default `Embedded Cassandra` will be started on the random ports.
+`Embedded Cassandra` configuration could be overriden via `constructor`.

 ### TestNG

-For running `Embedded Cassandra` with `TestNG` you should extend `AbstractCassandraTests` class.
+For running `Embedded Cassandra` with `TestNG`, `AbstractCassandraTests` has to be extended.
-`Embedded Cassandra` will be started on the random ports.

 ```java
 public class CassandraTests extends AbstractCassandraTests {